 3. Too Much or Too Little Information (Mistake + Solution)

 Finding the right amount of information on a landing page is essential to keeping visitors engaged.
 If you provide too much information, it can overwhelm users, causing them to leave the page because it's too cluttered and difficult to navigate.
 Studies show that users have a short attention span, and too much content can lead to cognitive overload, making it hard for visitors to focus on the key message.
-On the other hand, offering too little information can leave users confused about what you’re offering, which may prevent them from taking action.
-Lack of clarity or missing details can create hesitation and reduce conversions.
+Excessive information creates design flaws and cognitive overload; too little, and users feel lost.
+Balance is key.

 Solution: